Fancy a K-Series Rover Metro or 100? Here’s what to look out for…

-The K-Series engine is generally reliable, but does have a tendancy to leak oil.
-Head gaskets are known to be weak, and will eventually go even on a well maitained car.
-If this is not rectified immediatly many cars will just go on, but many will need a new head later.
-It is in any case expensive not to repair this immediatly, as the coolant hoses will need replacement when in contact with oil for too long.
-However, if the car has been treated properly (regular serviceing, correct coolant strength, allowing engine to warm up before hard revving,) they should be OK. (check for oil in coolant and water in oil).
+The K-Series engine is generally reliable, but does have a tendency to leak oil.
+Head gaskets are known to be weak, and will eventually go even on a well-maintained car.
+If this is not rectified immediately many cars will just go on, but many will need a new head later.
+It is in any case expensive not to repair this immediately, as the coolant hoses will need replacement when in contact with oil for too long.
+However, if the car has been treated properly (regular servicing, correct coolant strength, allowing engine to warm up before hard revving,) they should be okay.
+(Check for oil in coolant and water in oil).
 GTa and GTi models are very likely to have been through a hard life, so a service history is essential on these models.
 Make sure the cambelt has been changed at 60,000 miles.

-There are no major issues with the Peugeot sourced TU engine.
+There are no major issues with the Peugeot-sourced TU diesel engine.

-The R84/R85 manual boxes are generally fine in the Metro application, however they can make some noise from the input shaft bearing, and can crunch into reverse.
+The R84/R85 manual boxes are generally fine in the Metro application, but they can make some noise from the input shaft bearing and can crunch into reverse.
 This is nominal, and shouldn’t give cause for concern.
-It is also worth noting that it can cause problems on the higher powered cars; there have been cases of broken gears.
+It is also worth noting that it can cause problems on the higher-powered cars; there have been cases of broken gears.
 Early gearboxes can leak oil through the breather (which could be replaced with the later breather).

 Suspension, steering & brakes:

-The Moulton Hydragas setup on the R6 is a joy, and really does give a big-car feel to a small car, however watch for the car being down on one side (particularly at the front) as this could indicate a worn hydragas displacer, however it could just need a pump-up.
+The Moulton Hydragas setup on the R6 is a joy, and really does give a big-car feel to a small car.
+However, watch for the car being down on one side (particularly at the front) as this could indicate a worn hydragas displacer – that said, it could just need a pump-up.

-Check the rear radius arms for play (an MoT failure) – if these have not been properly maintained, you will be able to easil spot an offending car by its negative camber angle on the rear wheels.
-In many cases then the rear arms are not saveable by this time and will need expensive replacement.
+Check the rear radius arms for play (an MoT failure) – if these have not been properly maintained, you will easily be able to spot an offending car by its negative camber angle on the rear wheels.
+In many cases then the rear arms are not savable by this time and will need expensive replacement.